xbeat/Machine-Learning/README.md

 Mean Squared Error is a common loss function for regression tasks.
 It measures the average squared difference between predicted and actual values, penalizing larger errors more heavily.

+## Limitations of Binary Classifiers for Face Unlock

+Binary Classifier Limitations for Face Unlock

+A binary classifier is inadequate for a face unlock application due to several inherent limitations.
+This approach oversimplifies the complex task of facial recognition and poses significant challenges in real-world scenarios.

 ## Understanding Encapsulation in Python

 What is Encapsulation?